 - Develop and expand their skills in; physical theatre, improvisation and duo and solo building.

-- Seed new performance works or develop existing work under the guidance of esteemed mid-career Indigenous Artists, NORPA Artistic Director Julian Louis and NORPA Associate Artists.
+- Seed new performance works or develop existing work under the guidance of esteemed Indigenous Artists Frances Rings and Kirk Page, NORPA Artistic Director Julian Louis and NORPA Associate Artists.

 - Establish professional connections and share skills with other artists working across disciplines.

 - Refine their professional career goals and performance practise with the support of experienced Indigenous mentors working in the industry and NORPA staff.

 - Contribute to discussion on contemporary cultural protocol and process.

 When: 15th July – 26th July 2019

 Amala Groom is a Wiradjuri conceptual artist whose practice, as the performance of her cultural sovereignty, is informed and driven by First Nations epistemologies, ontologies and methodologies.
 Her work, a form of passionate activism, presents acute and incisive commentary on contemporary socio-political issues.
 Articulated across diverse media, Groom’s work often subverts and unsettles western iconographies in order to enunciate Aboriginal stories, experiences and histories, and to interrogate and undermine the legacy of colonialism.
 Informed by extensive archival, legislative and first-person research, Groom’s work is socially engaged, speaking truth to take a stand against hypocrisy, prejudice, violence and injustice.